Rhinemann/mage-hack/src/chapters/Skills.typ

   Esoteric knowledge comes in many forms: astrology, angelography, fortune-telling, yoga, herbalism, demonology, the lore of stones, even the secret code languages of occult societies.
 For centuries, such mysteries were the province of selected initiates; these days, it's relatively easy to find the basics in any decent bookstore or website.
 Even so, the deeper levels remain obscure to all but the most devoted students of the art.
 Anyone can take a yoga class in the modern world, but the more arcane applications of that art demand years of practice, study, and devotion.
 ]

 Esoterica Knowledge reflects your pursuit of esoteric disciplines and, by extension, provides instruments for your magickal focus.
 The Skill's overall rating reflects your general knowledge of arcane subjects, whereas each specialty reflects your expertise within a certain field.
 Unlike the Occult -- which reflects an understanding of “secret history” and shadow-cultures -- Esoterica represents the practical application of unusual fields.
-Occult can teach your character who Aleister Crowley was, while Esoterica helps her understand what Crowley did… and to use those principles herself.
+Occult can teach your character who Aleister Crowley was, while Esoterica helps them understand what Crowley did... and to use those principles themselves.

 Given an opportunity to study and practice an art, any character can learn Esoterica.
 Although such disciplines don't give magickal powers to unAwakened characters, the Knowledge lets them use mundane applications -- teaching yoga classes, doing horoscopes, deciphering alchemical texts and so forth.
 Understanding the principles of bakemono-jutsu -- the ninja “ghost technique” -- won't make you invisible, for instance, but a specialty in that esoteric technique would let you add it to your Stealth Skill rolls.